MSC72m/cs50x-pyramid/README.md

 - [Code Explanation](#code-explanation)

 ## Installation
 No special installation is required for this project.
-Ensure you have a C compiler like `gcc` installed.

 ## Usage
 To compile and run the project, use the following commands:

+## code-explnation
 make pyramid
 ./pyramid
 You will be prompted to enter the height of the pyramid, which should be a number between 1 and 8.